Chris Brown’s New Bae? Is He Dating Indonesian Superstar Agnez Mo?

 The fans were rattled with this closeness as well as the comfort that they portray in the pictures, according to Rap Up.

-Brown has just been out of a long-time relationship with Karreuche Tran and some feel like this is the best moment to move on.
+Brown has just been out of a long-time relationship with Karrueche Tran and some feel like this is the best moment to move on.
 His fans also commented about the “unknown” star on Brown’s page, claiming she was just a gold digger.
-However, “gold digger” would have to be the last word to describe Agnez Mo.
+However, “gold digger” would have to be the last words to describe Agnez Mo.

 Who is Agnez Mo?

-Agnes Monica Muljoto was born in Jakarta and she entered the entertainment industry at the age of six.
+Agnes Monica Muljoto was born in Jakarta and she entered the entertainment industry at the age of 6.
 She has been known to be a power belter with an impressive vocal range.
-Her work can be classified under pop, R&B and hip-hop.
+Her work can be classified under pop, R&B, and hip-hop.

 Mo is also a popular dancer and actress in the country, according to Tembang.

-Mo is also considered as the top paying artist in Indonesia and she has been featured in The Voice.
+Mo is also considered one of the highest-paid artists in Indonesia and she has been featured in The Voice.

 Her music video for the song was a massive international collaboration.
-She worked with stylist Monica Rose, makeup artist Mylah Morales and Larry Sims to make an iconic, but also Indonesian look for her video.
+She worked with stylist Monica Rose, makeup artist Mylah Morales, and Larry Sims to make an iconic but also Indonesian look for her video.

 “What I love about all three of them is that they listen to what I want and I listen to what they want.
 It’s an exchange of ideas and a true collaboration,” Mo said.